-Fossil Creek natural areas include sites well established in the City system for a decade or more, sites opened during the last 10 years, and sites that need public improvements to open to public use.
+Fossil Creek natural areas include sites well established in the City system for a decade or more, sites opened during the last 10 years, and sites that need trails and other amenities before opening for public use.
 The Plan proposes to have all 12 Fossil Creek natural areas open to the public in the next 10 years.